hpcc-systems/HPCC-Platform/esp/src/test-ui/tests/framework/documentation/DesignDocument.md

 - This method logs error messages.
 - Prints the error message to the standard error stream.
 - Logs the message using errorLogger.
+- Increments the variable num_errors by 1, to maintain the count of number of errors generated.

+8. logException Method

+- This method logs exception messages with complete stack trace.
+- Prints the exception message with complete stack trace to the standard error stream.
+- Logs the message using errorLogger.
+- Increments the variable num_exceptions by 1, to maintain the count of number of num_exceptions generated.

-8. logDebug Method
+9. logDebug Method

 - This method logs debug or detailed messages.
 - Prints the message to the standard output stream.
 - Logs the message using specificLogger if the logging level is INFO or FINE.

-9. logDetail method
+10. logDetail method

 - This method logs detailed messages.
 - Prints the message to the standard output stream.
 - Logs the message using specificLogger if the logging level is FINE.

-10. initializeLoggerAndDriver Method
+11. initializeLoggerAndDriver Method

 - This method initializes the logger and WebDriver instances.
 - Sets up the specificLogger based on the provided argument.
 - Sets up the WebDriver instance using setupWebDriver() method.

-11. setupWebDriver Method
+12. setupWebDriver Method

 - This method sets up the WebDriver instance based on the environment.
 - Configures ChromeOptions for headless mode, no sandbox, and suppressed log output.
 - Sets up the WebDriver based on the environment (local or GitHub Actions).
 - Logs an error message if an exception occurs during setup.

-12. setupLogger Method
+13. setupLogger Method

-- This method sets up a logger instance based on the provided log level.
+- This method sets up a logger instance based on the provided log level (error, exception, debug and detail).
 - Configures the logger to disable console logging and set up file handlers for different log levels (error, debug, detail).
 - Turns off all logging from Selenium WebDriver.
 - Logs an error message if an exception occurs during logger setup.

-13. getAttributeList Method

-- This method retrieves all attributes of a web element.
-- Uses JavaScriptExecutor to extract all attributes of the web element.
-- Logs an error message if an exception occurs during attribute extraction.

 14. sleepWithTime Method